Chiapas is one of those states where the heart is in shock.

 Tradition and simplicity reign in Chiapas,

-But indigenous peoples are also present in cities marked by Spanish colonialism, such as San Cristobal de las Casas, and cohabit perfectly with the architectural practices and buildings inherited from the colonial era.
+However, indigenous peoples are also present in cities marked by Spanish colonialism, such as San Cristobal de las Casas, and cohabit perfectly with the architectural practices and buildings inherited from the colonial era.

 In terms of geography, the territory is very changeable, with each municipality offering a different experience in terms of landscapes, languages, traditions, climates, clothing, gastronomy and personality.